guifi/docker-simple/README.txt

   Database username: drupal
   Database password: GUIFI
   unfold the Advanced option
-  Replace "Database host" from "localhost" to "mysql-simple or 10.6.0.3"
+  Change "Database host" from "localhost" to "mysql-simple or 10.6.0.3"

-  When drupal is configured vist : http://YOUR_DOCKER_SERVER:18001/admin/settings/error-reporting Replace "Error reporting:" to Write errors to the log.
+  When drupal is configured vist : http://YOUR_DOCKER_SERVER:18001/admin/settings/error-reporting Change "Error reporting:" from "Write errors to the log and to the screen" to "Write errors to the log" write this to avoid displaying errors / warnings on the screen.

   Then you can enable the "guifi.net" module in http://YOUR_DOCKER_SERVER:18001/admin/build/modules.

+  Go to http://YOUR_DOCKER_SERVER:18001/admin/settings/guifi
+   set your own "Key for Google Maps API" and "URL for WMS service" to http://YOUR_DOCKER_SERVER:18001/cgi-bin/mapserv?map=/var/www/guifimaps/GMap.map

   Create your first ZONE without "Parent zone" at http://YOUR_DOCKER_SERVER:18001/node/add/guifi-zone Get the node ID  (XXX) from the new created master zone ( http://YOUR_DOCKER_SERVER:18001/node/XXX ).
   If the ID is different from 1, edit the file confs/guifimaps/refresh.php and set the variable: $rootZone the value of XXX

-  Go to http://YOUR_DOCKER_SERVER:18001/admin/settings/guifi
-   set your own "Key for Google Maps API" and "URL for WMS service" to http://YOUR_DOCKER_SERVER:18001/cgi-bin/mapserv?map=/var/www/guifimaps/GMap.map

   Now you can create child zones and first nodes and devices.
 A CRON job will update the WMS layer every 5 minutes.